 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Joe Sifer is a Booz Allen Hamilton executive vice president with over 30 years of experience in engineering, technology, and consulting services and solutions that meet the mission and business needs of the U.S. Government and global commercial clients.
+Joe Sifer has over 30 years of experience in engineering, technology, and consulting services that meet the mission and needs of the U.S. Government and global commercial clients.
 He is currently the inaugural visiting corporate fellow at Give an Hour and the firm’s incoming leader of its U.S. defense and military intelligence and operations business.

 In his current role at Give an Hour, Joe is continuing his activism for mental health awareness and emotional fitness in the corporate world.

-In his past prior role, Joe turned around and transformed Booz Allen’s engineering and science business, positioning it as one of the firm’s growth platforms.
-Before that, as a senior vice president, he led the firm’s U.S. Army business, right-sizing its cost structure and mounting a strategy that expanded Booz Allen’s market share during a period of rapid addressable market contraction due to precipitous declines in the Army’s budget.
-He previously led the firm’s Army business portfolios in C4ISR, technology, and operations.
+In his past prior role, Joe led the firm’s U.S. Army business, right-sizing its cost structure and mounting a strategy that expanded Booz Allen’s market share during a period of rapid addressable market contraction due to precipitous declines in the Army’s budget.
+He previously led the firm’s Army business portfolios in Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR), technology, and operations.

-Prior to his Army roles, Joe was a vice president based in London, where he led the firm’s telecommunications technology business in the United Kingdom and Ireland, and shared in its leadership across Europe, North Africa, and the Middle East.
-Before his time in London, Joe played a key leadership role in establishing and expanding Booz Allen’s U.S. Government wireless systems business, work that resulted in his earning a promotion to vice president.
+Prior to his Army roles, Joe was based in London, where he led the firm’s telecommunications technology business in the United Kingdom and Ireland, and shared in its leadership across Europe, North Africa, and the Middle East.
+Before his time in London, Joe played a key leadership role in establishing and expanding Booz Allen’s U.S. Government wireless systems business.

-Joe joined the firm as an associate in 1996.
+Joe joined the firm in 1996.
 Before joining, he worked as a senior technologist at A.T.
 Kearney (subsequently EDS), a project engineer at The Aerospace Corporation, a research engineer in support of the NASA-Ames Research Center, and an engineering intern for IET.

 Joe has extensive experience in engineering, technology, and consulting for projects in telecommunications, C4ISR, and networking; IT infrastructure, computing, and operations; wireless and advanced RF systems; communications and remote sensing satellites; sensors and sensor platforms; avionics for aircraft, unmanned aerial vehicles, launch vehicles, and spacecraft; attitude determination and control systems for ground, air, and space systems; and advanced concepts such as hybrid networks, specialized gateways, and interoperability.
 He also is an expert in public policy, particularly at the intersection of policy, technology, and technical enterprises, and has leveraged that expertise in numerous strategic consulting assignments throughout his career.